EU court adviser paves way for ECB money printing

 "This effectively grants the ECB and the crisis management of the euro zone an exemption from the law.
 It is a suspension of the rule of law in Europe," he said.

-Cruz Villalon did, however, set some conditions, warning against a potential conflict from the ECB's continued role on the team of inspectors that manage countries in an emergency aid program.
+Cruz Villalon did, however, set some conditions, warning against a potential conflict from the ECB's continued role on the team of inspectors that manage countries in an emergency aid programme.

 In a German newspaper, ECB President Mario Draghi meanwhile said a loose monetary policy is needed to achieve price stability in the euro zone and that its Governing Council is determined to deliver this -- another clear signal that it was poised to act.